symfony/symfony-docs/controller.rst

 Awesome!

-What other services exist?
-Each page of the documentation will reveal more and more services you can use.
-To list *all* services, use the ``debug:container`` console
+What other services can you type-hint?
+To see them, use the ``debug:container`` console
 command:

 .. code-block:: terminal

-    $ php bin/console debug:container
+    $ php bin/console debug:container --types

-If need to control the *exact* value of an argument, you can override your controller's service config:
+If you need control over the *exact* value of an argument, you can override your controller's service config:

 .. configuration-block::